Dorothy Baird Human Givens Psychotherapist and Life Coach

 48 hours notice required for cancellation or, emergencies excepted, there will be a charge.

 Day-time during the week Monday, Tuesday, Thursday, with last appointments at 5.30pm.

 I am a member of the Human Givens Institute, am fully insured and have an up to date disclosure.

 I am also a published poet and for many years have run creative writing workshops in mental health settings and in the community.
 This brings a healthy balance to my therapy work and helps to ensure my own needs are met.
-I co-facilitated a women's group for 18 years and have three children who are now in their twenties.
+I co-facilitated a women's group for 18 years and have three grown up children.